bigcode-project/bigcodebench/README.md

 ## 🚀 Remote Evaluation

 We use the greedy decoding as an example to show how to evaluate the generated code samples via remote API.
+> [!Warning]
+>
+> To ease the generation, we use batch inference by default.
+However, the batch inference results could vary from *batch sizes to batch sizes* and *versions to versions*, at least for the vLLM backend.
+If you want to get more deterministic results for greedy decoding, please set `--bs` to `1`.

 > [!Note]
 >